BaiGeiQiShi/MopBenchmark/README.md

-# MossBenchmark
+# MopBenchmark
-This repository contains 26 programs used by Moss.
-If you want to know how to use this benchmark, please refer to [Moss](https://github.com/BaiGeiQiShi/Moss).
+This repository contains 26 programs used by Mop.
+If you want to know how to use this benchmark, please refer to [Mop](https://github.com/BaiGeiQiShi/Mop).

 ## 1. Adjustments to some programs
-**Note:** The Dockerfile provided in [Moss](https://github.com/BaiGeiQiShi/Moss) already includes all the adjustments.
+**Note:** The Dockerfile provided in [Mop](https://github.com/BaiGeiQiShi/Mop) already includes all the adjustments.
 Here is just a detailed explanation of each adjustment we made.

 ### 1.1 chown-8.2:
 **Our adjustments:** Since docker containers default to the root user, some of the test cases for chown-8.2 involves operations related to the root user.
 To address this, we created a new user group and user named mychown, and adjusted the test cases to serve more effectively as oracles.